 Quality work supports the University of Helsinki in achieving its vision With the power of knowledge – for the world which is defined at the Strategic plan.
 Every member of the academic community shall contribute to the common goal of achieving the University’s objectives and shall be responsible for his or her performance and outcomes.
 The purpose of the University’s quality system is to aid the academic community and its members in developing a framework for quality management.

-The quality system (see the picture above) is an integrated management system which helps us maintain and develop the quality of University operations.
+The quality system (see the picture in the beginning of the site) is an integrated management system which helps us maintain and develop the quality of University operations.
 It is a collection of measures and methods used to ensure that we are progressing towards and achieving our goals.
 With the help of our quality management system, through the description and measurement of operations, we can observe when something is not working and react to development needs.

 The quality system provides the structures and defines the procedures and responsibilities of well-functioning quality management.